CRA Notice of Assessment: Everything You Need To Know

 - The type of return that has been assessed

 - Any action that you may need to take (such as paying a balance)

-The notice will also include sections regarding:
+The NOA Canada Revenue Agency sends out will also include sections regarding:

-- You account summary
+- Your account summary

 - A tax assessment summary (this will list the amounts used to generate the assessment)

 - An explanation of changes or corrections made to your tax return

 You may receive your CRA Notice of Assessment by mail, or through the CRA My Account website, depending on how you requested to receive it.

 When you receive your NOA, review it carefully and make sure that it is accurate and does not contain any errors.

 If you find an error in your NOA, you are able to submit an adjustment.
 This can be helpful if, for example, you realize that you claimed the wrong amount for childcare expenses.